-What’s the best journal you can buy today?
+What are the best journals you can buy today?

-If you’ve noticed that your goals have been pushed to the side or that something happened and you’ve fallen off the path designed to help you reach them, now’s a good time for a reset.
+If you’ve pushed your goals to the side or something happened and you’ve fallen off the path designed to help you reach them, now’s a good time for a reset.

 Journaling – or freewriting – is stream-of-conscious writing that can boost creativity and thinking.
-This powerful tool can often be sparked with prompts and is designed to be unhampered by convention, grammar, logic or any of those other things that writers are usually hamstrung by when putting pen to paper.
+This powerful tool can often spark off with writing prompts and is designed to be unhampered by convention, grammar, logic, or any of those other things that writers are usually hamstrung by when putting pen to paper.

 Journaling can also be a way for you to be more precise about meeting your goals and unlocking your talents.
 Use your journaling time to set goals.
 You can also include the steps needed to achieve them and deadlines to help you stay on track.
 It can serve as a motivational tool when you hit those inevitable slumps.